clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 This will be also a great showcase for clojure data-oriented approach, as this kind of scheduling systems are much harder to create to be so flexible using classical languages (java, c++) while keeping costs small (small team).

-**Do you receive any other funding to work on this project?** Not right now.
-But we have a plan to use this library  during consultancy for the supply chain when it's ready.

 **Is there anything else you would like us to know?** As automaton-simulation-de is built with a non-monolith approach, each of its parts could be seen, on its own as a product providing value to the community.